-In January 2020, the World Health Organization (WHO) declared an outbreak of coronavirus, COVID-19, to be a "Public Health Emergency of International Concern," and the U.S. Department of Health and Human Services declared a public health emergency to aid the U.S. healthcare community in responding to COVID-19.
-This virus continues to spread globally and, as of mid-May 2020, has spread to over 100 countries, including the United States.
+In January 2020, the World Health Organization ("WHO") declared an outbreak of coronavirus, COVID-19, to be a "Public Health Emergency of International Concern," and the U.S. Department of Health and Human Services declared a public health emergency to aid the U.S. healthcare community in responding to COVID-19.
+This virus has spread to over 100 countries, including the United States.
 Governments and businesses around the world have taken unprecedented actions to mitigate the spread of COVID-19, including, but not limited to, shelter-in-place orders, quarantines, significant restrictions on travel, as well as restrictions that prohibit many employees from going to work.
 Uncertainty with respect to the economic impacts of the pandemic has introduced significant volatility in the financial markets.
-The Company did not observe significant impacts on its business or results of operations for the three months ended March 31, 2020 due to the global emergence of COVID-19.
+The Company did not observe significant impacts on its business or results of operations for the three-month and six-month periods ended June 30, 2020 due to the global emergence of COVID-19.
 While the extent to which COVID-19 impacts the Company's future results will depend on future developments, the pandemic and associated economic impacts could result in a material impact to the Company's future financial condition, results of operations and cash flows.

 The Company's ability to raise additional capital may be adversely impacted by potential worsening global economic conditions and the recent disruptions to, and volatility in, financial markets in the United States and worldwide resulting from the ongoing COVID-19 pandemic.

-The disruptions caused by COVID-19 may also disrupt the clinical trials process and enrollment of patients.
+The disruptions caused by COVID-19 may also disrupt the clinical trials process and enrolment of patients.
 This may delay commercialization efforts.
-The Company is currently monitoring its operating activities in light of these events and it is reasonably possible that the virus could have a negative effect on the Company's financial condition and results of operations, the specific impact is not readily determinable as of the date of these financial statements.
+The Company is currently monitoring its operating activities in light of these events and it is reasonably possible that the virus could have a negative effect on the Company's financial condition and results of operations.
+The specific impact, if any, is not readily determinable as of the date of these financial statements.